ltran1612/CS579-Reverse-Engineering/Lab1/README.md

 **MD5 Hash of the file:**   625ac05fd47adc3c63700c3b30de79ab

-**Check if this process is running:** If this malware is running, then winup.exe is very likely to also be running.
+**Check if winup.exe is running:** If this malware is running, then winup.exe is very likely to also be running.

 ## Mitigations
 - Remove the file with the hash.